Alex Boraine: Education and early career

 At 23, he studied at Rhodes University in South Africa where he obtained a Bachelor of Arts degree in Theology and Biblical Studies in 1956.
 Having been ordained as a Methodist minister in 1956 and his first position was in Pondoland East.
 After being sponsored by rich Methodists, Boraine attended Mansfield College at Oxford University in England and obtained a Master of Arts in 1962.
 A further scholarship saw him attend Drew University in the United States where he obtained his PhD in Systematic Theology and Biblical Studies during 1966.
 In 1970, he was appointed youngest-ever President of the Methodist Church of Southern Africa, a position he held until 1972.
 As the head of the Church at the "height of apartheid", he took a stand that the Church "should be multiracial."
 During his time as President of the church, he visited mine compounds and began to criticise the working and living conditions of black miners.
 In 1972 he was invited to join Anglo American by Harry Oppenheimer to implement changes to the working and living conditions of its black employees as an Employment Practices Consultant, a position he held for two years.

 Politics

-Boraine was asked to stand in 1974 South African general election and was elected to parliament as an MP for the Progressive Party in the Pinelands constituency, won by only 34 seats.
+Boraine was asked to stand in 1974 South African general election and was elected to parliament as an MP for the Progressive Party in the Pinelands constituency, won by only 34 votes.
 He resigned in 1986 together with Frederik van Zyl Slabbert, believing that the South African parliament was not relevant in establishing a non-racial South African society.
 The two men founded IDASA, which organized the 1987 Dakar Conference with ANC leaders in Dakar, Senegal.
 From 1986 to 1995, Boraine headed two South African nonprofit organizations concerned with ending apartheid and addressing the legacy it left behind.